-You see how on the right hand side you get a list of related keywords?
-Well, you can export them and all their data into a spreadsheet to help you analyse which ones you’ll pick.
+You see how on the right-hand side you get a list of related keywords?
+Well, you can export them and all their data into a spreadsheet to help you analyze which ones you’ll pick.

 Not sure what keywords you should use for your content?
 Then check out this post about keyword research for beginners.